Coder-1t45/React-Form-Component/README.md

 # Customizable Form Component
-i did this insted of a full react project (maybe later). i did this for the experience, gaining knowledge (which most of that i already knew) and show progress of my learning. the rest of this `README.md` was written by chat-gpt. the way of explaining he use can surpasses mine.
+I did this insted of a full react project (maybe later).I did this for the experience, gaining knowledge (which most of that i already knew) and show progress of my learning. the rest of this `README.md` was written by chat-gpt. the way of explaining he use can surpasses mine.

 The Form Component was written with TypeScript and React.js without any help of chat-gpt or learning sites, all from my previus knowledge or use of React in the past (which may involve chat-gpt back in those days).

-The Form Component script includes 870 lines of code (after using Prettier).
+The Form Component script includes 916 lines of code (after using Prettier).

+**THE FORM COMPONENET IS WRITTEN IN THE FILE src/Form.tsx**

 # Introduction
 ## How to Use